-Technical writing demands an appropriate balance of practical experience, qualifications, and the right skillsets.
+Technical writing demands an appropriate balance of practical experience, qualifications, and the right skill set.
 Recruiters often find seeking a candidate that ticks all boxes difficult.
 To filter away unfit candidates, they leverage tricky technical writer interview questions.

 Apart from any preliminary assessment, the job interview can make or break a candidate’s shot at being hired.

-If you’re a job seeker with an interview lined up (or a recruiter who’s hiring a technical writer for the first time), keep reading.
-In this article, we’ll list down the 12 most commonly asked technical writer interview questions, along with appropriate answers.
+If you’re a job seeker with an interview lined up (or a recruiter hiring a technical writer for the first time), keep reading.
+This article will list the 12 most commonly asked technical writer interview questions, along with appropriate answers.
 If you want to understand the Q&A via video, watch below.
 Otherwise, skip ahead.

 Let’s jump right in.